josiahbrewer/html-tutorial/lessons/LessonOne/readme.md

 9. You are finished.

 #Extra Credit
-1. Repeat everything above without me, but call the file `DadIsBest.txt`.
+1. Repeat everything above without, but call the file `DadIsBest.txt` and type in that file `Dad is best.` instead.